gilch/hissp/README.md

 ```

-Normal call forms evaluate their arguments before calling the function,
+Normal function call forms evaluate their arguments before calling the function,
 as Python does.
 Special forms are different&mdash;`quote`'s argument is not evaluated at all.
 The body of a lambda is not evaluated until the function is invoked,
-and its parameter tuple is partly evaluated (if there are defaults) and
+and its parameter tuple is partly evaluated (if there are parameter defaults) and
-partly quoted.
+partly not.
 While there are only two special forms, the compiler is extensible via macros.
-Like special forms, macro calls do not have to evaluate their arguments.
+Like special forms, macro invocations do not have to evaluate their arguments.

 Macros are simply functions that take Hissp code, and return Hissp code.
-When an unqualified symbol is in the function position of a tuple about
+When an unqualified symbol is in the function position, `[0]`, of a tuple about
 to be evaluated, the compiler checks if the module's `_macro_` namespace
 has that symbol.
 If it does, it is called at compile time as a macro and
 the result is inserted into the code in its place.

 Qualified symbols can also be macros if looked up directly from their module's `_macro_`.
-E.g. `(hissp.basic.._macro_.define FOO 0xf00)`
+E.g. `(hissp.basic.._macro_.define FOO 0xf00)`.

 The `hissp.basic.._macro_.defmacro` macro defines a function in the module's macro space,
 creating `_macro_` if it doesn't exist yet.